HiroKws/syncle/readme.md

 And change setting as you like.

 * CommandName : Command name to deploy.
 Default "syncle".
+* MessageLang : Display language.
+Only 'en' and 'ja' are available.
 * DeployMethod.default : rsync command to deploy.
 This default command will be used when no --by option to specify deploy method.
 In the command, ':to' will be replaced to project root path with ends '/'.
 Anyway, you must set rsync command propery.
-* DeployMethos.git : An example of git command.
-I have not tested this. :) To use this command setting, run command with '--by git'.
+* DeployMethos.git : An example of git commands.
+To use this command setting, run command with '--by git'.
 You can put any item names to deploy methods.
 Just it will be used to identify. ':message' will be replaced to message specified by '--message' option.
+* DefaultGitMessage : Dafault string that will be replaced to ':message'.

 #### Run